Medieval Journey | Rhodes to Lipsi to Kos 10-Day Itinerary

 - Don’t forget to stroll around the Turkish district.
 The Mustafa Pasha Mosque and the 16th-century “Yeni Hammam” (Turkish baths) are in this district.

 Day 2 | Symi

 On day two, arrive at Symi.
-While approaching the port of Symi, you get the overwhelming feeling of entering a perfectly painted image of a traditional scenic village.
 You’ll find plenty to do on Symi.
-In addition to fine restaurants, you can also enjoy a meal at a picturesque seaside taverna or traditional ouzo and meze taverna.
+In addition to fine restaurants, you can also enjoy a meal at a picturesque seaside tavern.

-There is no lack of beautiful beaches on the island, many of which are off the beaten track and reachable only by boat.
-The whole island and the little islands near Symi have been declared archaeological sites by the Central Archaeological Council since they consist of 159 places and monuments representing the island’s history from the prehistoric era to the latest years.
+This part of Greece has many beautiful beaches.
+Many are off the beaten track and reachable only by boat.
+The island and the little islands near Symi have been declared archaeological sites by the Central Archaeological Council.
+They consist of 159 places and monuments representing the island’s history from prehistoric eras to the latest years.

 Day 3 | Kalymnos

 Rugged Kalymnos is characterized by its dramatic mountains that draw hardy climbers from all over the world.
 Its western flank is spectacular, with skeletal crags towering above dazzling blue waters.
 Some of the most attractive Kalymnos beaches are Emporio, Myrties, Kantouni, and Massouri, organized with loungers and umbrellas.
 Other beaches in Kalymnos are secluded and perfect for privacy.

 Pothia is the capital village and main port of Kalymnos.
 Don’t miss the Archaeological Museum of Kalymnos.